Paul Vitz: Career

 "The use of stories in moral development: New psychological reasons for an old education method", Amer.
 Psychologist, 1990.
 In the 1980s and especially in the 90's his work turned to personality theory and Christianity and to the psychological importance of fathers.
 The latter culminated in a book on what Vitz claims are the psychological factors which produce atheism, "Faith of the Fatherless: The Psychology of Atheism", 1999 and a 2nd ed. in 2013.
 He has made basic contributions as an editor to "A Catholic Christian Meta-Model of the Person", 2020 and to "The Complementarity of Women and Men", 2021.
 He is presently working on the origin of human consciousness, the relevance of the soul for psychology, and on the consequences of analog and digital coding.

-At New York University he was promoted to full Professor and he retired from there in 2003 as Professor Emeritus.
+At New York University he was promoted to the rank of full Professor, retiring from there in 2003 as Professor Emeritus.
 He is now Senior Scholar/Professor in the Institute for the Psychological Sciences, Divine Mercy University.

 Personal life

 Vitz is married to Evelyn Birge Vitz, a Professor of French at New York University specializing in medieval studies and in the performance of medieval and other narrative works.
-They had six children and now twenty-three grandchildren.
+They have six children and, now, twenty-three grandchildren.